nap2000/docs/admin-sms.rst

    Add Button

-The dialog then allows you to enter the number and select the
+The dialog then allows you to enter the number and select the organisation.

 .. figure::  _images/sms2.png
    :align:   center